- Education and Science»

 Public expenditure has a wide effect on the production aspects of an economy.
 It can able to control the level of production indirectly.
 Public expenditure denotes the support of the authority towards its economy.

 Public expenditure can influence the ability to work, save and invest.
 And also the willingness to work, save and invest.
 This is because a sufficient amount of public expenditure will ensure the production activities.
 For instance, government’s public expenditure on developing basic infrastructural facilities will create the ability and willingness to work.
 This means that, public expenditure can create employment opportunities.
 Therefore, income of the people will increase.
 It will gradually create a tendency among people to save.
-This saving will convert in to investment.
+This saving will convert into investment.
 That means more growth of the economy.

-Similarly public expenditure can able to control the resources in to various uses and locations.
+Similarly public expenditure can able to control the resources into various uses and locations.
 By understanding the requirements of the economy, government can take reasonable policies to improve backward locations and efficient utilization of the resources.
 In fact, public expenditure plays a vital role on production aspects like resource utilization and economic contribution of various sectors and locations.

 There are some direct effects also by the public expenditure.
-Sometimes government starts industrial activities, projects, schemes etc. which will directly generate employment opportunities, more income, effective demand, and mass production and so on, finally economic growth and development.
+Sometimes government starts industrial activities, projects, schemes etc. which will directly generate employment opportunities, more income, effective demand, and mass production and so on, finally to touch economic growth and development.

 ii) Effects on distribution